sebjameswml/morph_rsecon24/README.md

 # morphologica_template

-An example project that uses morphologica.
-Demonstrates how you incorporate morphologica into your own programs.
+This example project demonstrates how you can write and build a program that uses morphologica as a library.

-Really, this project is just one `CMakeLists.txt` file containig the commands required to use morphologica and a single target (prog1), which compiles the example program `prog1.cpp`.
+Really, this project is just one `CMakeLists.txt` file containing the commands required to use morphologica and a single target (prog1), which compiles the example program `prog1.cpp`.

+To make your own program, you could either replace prog1.cpp with your own code, or incorporate the relevant parts of the CMakeLists.txt file into your own CMakeLists.txt in another project.

 To build and run the example: